Yuffy11/Yuffy/README.md

 ## You are connecting with Godsfriend Udofia

 ### I am a Virtual Assistant/Data Analyst.
+I'm passionate about learning and researching.

 ------------

-* ⚡ I'm enthusiastic about learning and research, enabling me to adapt to evolving business needs.

 * 🧠 I'm currently focused on improving my skills in advanced data analysis tools, including Power BI, SQL, Python, and Tableau.